db-thkoeln/EISSS16BuiErnst/README.md

 ### ENGLISH VERSION

 In the module "Development Project: Interactive Systems" we had the opportunity to merge the knowledge from the fields of "Human-Computer-Interaction" and "Web-based Applications 2: Distributed Systems" and we have put them into practice.
 This project "Planto" was developed by [Duc Bui](https://github.com/db2pro) and [Markus Ernst](https://github.com/markusernst) in period of 3 months.
-DB focused upon the Usability Engineering and ME looked after the Software Engineering.
+DB focused upon the Usability Engineering and ME was looking after the Software Engineering.

-This README is a short summary.
-A detailed documentation is located in /MS2.

 ## Milestone 1 - Planning & Rapid Prototype